 For new foreign hires, you have two options: (1) you can have your foreign PEO sign them to a Foreign LEC only and supply them to you, thereby putting them in an independent contractor relationship with you, or (2) you can have your foreign PEO jointly employ them as co-employees of the PEO and the Company, under a joint employment relationship, as recognized by U.S. law.

-The significant difference in these two approaches is this: if you only sign your foreign-based, local work force to a Foreign LEC, they will not enjoy any of the benefits, and you will not enjoy any of the protections, of any of the legally-enforceable provisions of the U.S. EC and PM.
-These employees, except for U.S. citizens as discussed below, will be subject only to the host countries laws and regulations.
+The significant difference between these two approaches is this: if you only sign your foreign-based, local workforce to a Foreign LEC, they will not enjoy any of the benefits, and you will not enjoy any of the protections, of any of the legally-enforceable provisions of the U.S. EC and PM.
+These employees, except for U.S. citizens as discussed below, will be subject only to the host countries’ laws and regulations.

 When comparing these two general scenarios, the question arises as to which practice might expose your “parent” company to greater legal liability.
 This is a tricky area, and whether you have one contract or two, may not matter, depending on the issue at hand.
 For example, in reaction to a 1991 U.S. Supreme Court decision holding that American corporations were not bound by the provisions of the 1964 Civil Rights Act in its overseas operations, Congress passed a new law giving the Act extraterritorial application.
 In doing so, it limited the protection of the new law to (1) employees, and (2) only those employees who were U.S. citizens.